Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.update(arrayOfDocs)
 ```

-Find multiple documents.
-To find them the `_id` of every object is used.
+Find one or more documents.
+It uses the `_id` of every object to find the document.
 Then all properties of that object will get assigned to the doc.
 And then encrypts it.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------